yongyw123/mig-sync-interface/README.md

 5. "MIG_user_transaction_complete": Upon submitting read/write request, the user needs to wait for the assertion of this signal before issuing new request.
 This signal is only asserted for one clk_sys and cleared thereafter.
 It means differently for read and write request.
     1. For read operation, its assertion implies that the read request has been accepted and acknowledged by MIG **AND** the data on "user_rd_data" line is valid to read.
     2. For write operation, its assertion implies that the write request has been accepted and acknowledged by MIG.
 It **DOES NOT** imply that the "user_wr_data" has been written to the actual DDR2 successfully.
 6. "rst_mem_n": This signal must be synchronized with clk_mem, and it must be asserted for at least 1024 clk_mem cycles.
-See Section: ??
+See Section: [Error Encountered](#documenting-mistakes-errors-and-struggles)

 ### Table 02: Clock Summary